Durval Queiroz Neto

-Durval Queiroz Neto (born August 27, 1992) (Durr-VAHL-KEY-ay-royce-NAY-toh), also known as Duzão, is a Brazilian former American football player who played primarily as an offensive guard for the Miami Dolphins of the National Football League (NFL).
+Durval Queiroz Neto (born August 27, 1992) (Durr-VAHL-KEY-ay-royce-NAY-toh), also known as Duzão, is a Brazilian former American football player who was briefly an offensive guard for the Miami Dolphins of the National Football League (NFL).

 He is the first Brazilian athlete to enter the NFL from the Brazilian American Football Championship, all Brazilians who came before him had training in the NCAA.

 His first club in American football was Tangará Taurus-MT.
 But his career took off quickly.
 After two years, he was at Cuiabá Arsenal and in another year he went to Galo FA, reached the Brazil national American football team with shirt number 99 and then went to the NFL.

 Career

 Start

 He started playing the sport with Tangará Taurus, in Tangará da Serra, in 2011, still without equipment or instructions.
 A person saw him on the street and said that the city had an American football team and that they needed someone his size.
 He arrived for his first training session wearing flip-flops.

 They instructed him to "stop the player with the ball in his hands."
 Then, he took down his opponent and fell in love with the sport.
 Two years later, in 2015, Cuiabá Arsenal, one of the best-known American football teams in Brazil, invited Duzão and his brother, Eugênio Carlos Queiroz Júnior, to train with them.

 Durval and Juninho went from Tangará to Cuiabá every weekend, around 500 km away, until their parents forced them to transfer college to Cuiabá and move to the capital.
 In 2016, he was champion of Mato Grosso with Cuiabá Arsenal.
 In 2017, he received his first call-up to the Brazilian American Football Team, also known as Brasil Onças.
-At the end of the year, he was awarded the best DT in Brazil.
+At the end of the year, he was awarded the best defensive tackle in Brazil.

 In August 2018, he signed with Galo FA and was Brazilian champion in 2018.
 At the end of the year, it was announced that he would represent Brazil in NFL Undiscovered 2019.